-We only use fine 99.4% pure aluminum oxide crystals sourced from Brazil and France, which minimizes your skin's contact with unnecessary and disruptive chemicals.
+We only use fine 99.4% pure aluminum oxide crystals sourced , which minimizes your skin's contact with unnecessary and disruptive chemicals.

 We offer them in different grit levels, letting you explore your options and customize your at-home microdermabrasion experience for your skin type.
 To learn more about our wide range of microdermabrasion crystals, contact us and we'll be happy to answer your questions about microdermabrasion skin treatments or any of our products.